 A horse, two famous artists and the best Midsummer celebrations takes place in Dalarna of Sweden

 DALARNA, SWEDEN.
 There are tourists and there are travellers.
 Without doubt there are places more interesting and charming than others – places packed with recommendations, on and off the beaten path.
-Any passionate about travel and visiting the most original and interesting places, should head off to the region of Dalarna in the middle of Sweden.
+Any passionate about travel and visiting the most original and interesting places, should head off to this region in the middle of Sweden.
 To be present at celebrations of Midsummer in Dalarna.

 I am passionate about the best places to visit and to join interesting happenings.
 Midsummer in June is a huge ritual across Sweden, with people young and old getting together to celebrate, either at large community events or smaller gatherings of friends and family.
 Midsummer’s Eve is leading to a mass departure from the cities and into the countryside full of wild flowers.
 This is Sweden´s most beloved holiday and for practical reasons, Midsummer Eve is always on a Friday between June 19 and June 25.

 Dalarna.
 My advice is head to Dalarna.
 This central part of the country has some spectacular scenery, with rolling green hills, shimmering lakes and red wooden cottages.
 Towns and villages around Lake Siljan put on some of the country’s best Midsummer parties – try Leksand, Rättvik or Mora.
 Almost 90 villages in the area of Leksand has its own maypole and the celebrations are usually spaced out, making it possible to celebrate a few times within the same week.

 Mysterious.
 Girls wearing a wreath of flowers is part of the Swedish tradition around Midsummer, on their way home, girls and young women are supposed to pick seven different species of flowers and lay them under their pillows.
 At night, their future husbands appear to them in a dream.